 The only difference being that the Thomson Elite was reserved for their top-of-the-line models like the Super V 4000 Raven.

-I believe it’s no understatement that the Thomson Elite is viewed as the go-to best mountain bike aluminium seatpost around.
+I believe it’s no understatement that the Thomson Elite is viewed as the go-to best mountain bike aluminum seatpost around.
 It’s even used as a benchmark for seatpost tests, which implies you’ve set the standard against which other brands are to be compared against.

 Setting up your saddle isn’t quite as easy as with the Kalloy, but still easy enough.
 The two-bolt system allows for saddle tilt by alternatively loosening and/or tightening each bolt.